 Welcome to Broward Health and Congratulations on Your Offer for Employment

-This page is designed to give perspective employees an idea of what to expect as you begin your journey with Broward Health.
+This page is designed to give prospective employees an idea of what to expect as you begin your journey with Broward Health.
 Please ensure you have all the necessary documentation when attending your pre-employment processing meeting.
-Per Broward Health policy, all perspective employees must complete the pre-employment process before they can begin working.
-Any perspective employee file that is not fully completed by close of business the Thursday prior to their orientation date cannot start on the following Monday morning.
+Per Broward Health policy, all prospective employees must complete the pre-employment process before they can begin working.
+Any prospective employee file that is not fully completed by close of business the Thursday prior to their orientation date cannot start on the following Monday morning.

 The onboarding process takes about 2-3 hours to complete depending on your specific circumstances, therefore to help reduce the time we have attached our forms below.
 Please print and complete the forms below and bring them with you to your onboarding appointment.